KrauseFx/krausefx.com/_posts/2017-10-25-ios-privacy-watchuser-access-both-iphone-cameras-any-time-your-app-is-running.md

 ## What can an iOS app do?

-iOS users often grant camera access to an app soon after they download it (e.g., to add an avatar or send a photo).
+iOS users often grant camera access to an app soon after they download it (e.g. to add an avatar or send a photo).
 These apps, like a messaging app or any news-feed-based app, can easily track the users face, take pictures, or live stream the front and back camera, without the user's consent.

 - Get full access to the front and back camera of an iPhone/iPad any time your app is running in the foreground
 - Use the front and the back camera to know what your user is doing right now and where the user is located based on image data